Protect Your Patients - The Flu & Other Vaccines

 Several types of flu vaccine are available for JHHC plan members.

-Most of the flu vaccine offered for the 2013-2014 season will be trivalent (three component).
+Most of the flu vaccines offered will be trivalent (three component).
 Some seasonal flu vaccines will be formulated to protect against four flu viruses (quadrivalent flu vaccines).

 The new quadrivalent flu vaccines are covered for all three JHHC lines of business, under the same benefit parameters as trivalent flu vaccines.
 Members have the option of getting the flu vaccine from their primary care physician’s office or a network pharmacy.